timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 node_name    |
 ```

-From this function we can use the `total_bytes` when we know that the chunk is not compressed.
+You can use the `total_bytes` information in this function to see that the chunk is uncompressed.

 ### Building views for our TimescaleDB metrics

-Now that we know where to get all of the data we need to drive the visualization, it’s time to join it together in a view that can be queried using SQL (and eventually, our application).
+Now that you know how to gather all of the data you need to drive the visualization, it’s time to join it together in a view that can be queried using SQL (and eventually, our application).

 ```sql
 CREATE OR REPLACE VIEW chunks_with_compression AS